 2.2.
 Philosophical framework

 This construct addresses the volitional and ontological substrate of human nature; the currency of this meaning is spirituality.
-A spiritual need, and left the door open for practitioners and clients to apply their own religious overlay to the existential raw material he uncovered ( Frankl 2006).
+A spiritual need, and left the door open for practitioners and clients to apply their own religious overlay Excellent to the existential raw material he uncovered ( Frankl 2006).
 In the epistemology of nature which is the world of time, place and movement, spirituality is to be consider as realm of heavens and earth with presence of God.
 Reason base reason-based logical cognition is regarded as deep and capable of infiltrating the depth of phenomena and understanding the nature of intangible relations (Asadzandi, 2017).
-Health means having a sound heart that will help to calm spirit with a sense of hope and love, security and happiness which is achievable through faith and piety.
+Health means reference needed having a sound heart that will help to calm spirit with a sense of hope and love, security and happiness which is achievable through faith and piety.
 Human beings are able to purge their inside (heart) through establishing a relationship with God and then take actions to reform the outside world.
 Nurses must recognize the patient’s spiritual response to illness that can appear as symptoms of an unsound heart like hear, sadness, disappointment, anger, jealousy, cruelty, grudge, suspicion, etc.) Due to the pains caused by illness and then alleviate the patient’s suffering by appropriate approaches.
 Nurses help the patient to achieve the sound heart by hope in divine mercy and love, and they help the patient see good in any evil and relieve their fear and sadness by viewing their illness positively and then attain the status of calm, satisfaction, peace and serenity in their heart and being content with the divine fate.( Asadzandi, 2017).

 2.3.Major assumptions

 Spirituality is one of the most important dimensions of human life which play a fundamental role in a person’s health.
 It refers to the perception of the surrounding world beyond its material aspects.
+Excellent

 Nursing is a profession a caritas that is profoundly spiritual.
 In the care of patients, the licensed professional nurse recognizes that death is a normal occurrence that co-exists within the natural order of the continuum of life (ANA 2019).

 Nurses self-identity mold through caring the patient.
-The ideal profession to provide spiritual assessments in healthcare facilities.
+The ideal profession to provide spiritual assessments in healthcare facilities Excellent.

 When patients’ spiritual, emotional, and physical health needs are met, patients can gradually begin to discuss their end-of-life journey with family, significant others, healthcare providers, and chaplains (Green, 2021).